mickfuzz/dyne_docs/src/terminal/docs/15-permissions.md

 simplest level, these permissions define three access levels, one for the owner of the file, one for the group that the file belongs to, and one for the rest of the world.
-(Actually, "world" just means anyone who has the privileges to log on to the system.)\
+(Actually, "world" just means anyone who has the privileges to log on to the system.)

-Let\'s look back at the output shown previously.
+Let's look back at the output shown previously.
 The third and fourth columns show the owner (root in this case) and group (root, too).
-The first column presents the permissions in a very compact fashion, like this:\
+The first column presents the permissions in a very compact fashion, like
+this:

     drwxr-xr-x